Pacific Classic Day

 The Queen's Plate draw board with Chelsea who hung the names.

 Post time for the Plate will be 5:36pm ET on Sunday July 3 and the race will be televised on CTV and TSN2 in Canada from 4:30 - 6:00.
 The full card will be simulcast to many locations throughout North America, and be broadcast on TVG in America and HPI in Canada.
-The Plate will be carded as race 10 with a 5:36pm post time and there are 4 stakes races on the undercard.
-The stakes quintet begins wih the $200,000 Highlander (G2) for older horses sprinting 6 furlongs on the turf (race 4, 1:39pm), followed by the $100,000 Charlie Barley for 3-year-olds at 1 mile on the turf (race 6, 2:53pm, the $150,000 Singspiel (G3) for older horses at 1 1/2 miles on turf (race 8, 4:18pm), the $200,000 Dance Smartly (G2) for older fillies and mares at 1 1/8 miles on the turf (race 9, 4:51pm).
-For the early birds, the first race on the card (post time 12 noon) is a $55,900 maiden special weight for older fillies and mares going 5 furlongs clockwise on the turf, part of Woodbine's "EuroTurf" promotion.
+The Plate will be carded as race 10 and there are 4 stakes races on the undercard.
+The stakes quintet begins wih the $100,000 Charlie Barley for 3-year-olds at 1 mile on the turf, followed by the $200,000 Dance Smartly (G2) for older fillies and mares at 1 1/8 miles on the turf, the $150,000 Singspiel (G3) for older horses at 1 1/2 miles on turf, and the $200,000 Highlander (G2) for older horses sprinting 6 furlongs on turf.

 Below are the entries for the 2016 Queen's Plate with post positions, morning line odds, trainer, jockey, and a link to a full profile from Woodbine.
 Free past performances are available here from BRISnet.com (look for Shakhimat.)